Universal thermodynamics of an SU($N$) Fermi-Hubbard Model: Results

 Figure~\ref{fig::Entropy}(a) shows the $N$-dependence of the entropy per site as a function of $T$ for each $U/t$ studied.
 For all values of the interaction strength we observe that for temperatures above the superexchange energy, at fixed entropy, the system with larger $N$ is at a lower temperature.
 These results are in agreement with~\cite{Hazzard2012,Merlin2021}, highlighting that gases adiabatically loaded into an optical lattice in this regime will have a significantly lower temperature as $N$ is increased.
 For $U/t=4$ this cooling seems to occur for all values of $T/t$ and $N$.
 However, for $U/t \geq 8$, the curves roughly collapse below $T\lesssim 4t^2/U$, at least for $N>2$, suggesting that for 2D square lattices, the dramatic benefits in cooling to the superexchange energy scale will be less effective when cooling well below this scale.
 We note that this doesn't rule out the cooling with increasing $N$ persisting to arbitrarily low temperatures in other geometries, for example as been shown in 1D chains~\cite{Bonnes2012}.

 Figure~\ref{fig::Entropy}(b) shows the same entropy per site's $U$-dependence as a function of $T$ for each $N$ studied.
 For each $N$ there is a crossing at finite temperature for all $U/t$.
 The location of this crossing occurs at higher entropy and $T$ for larger $N$.
+The existence of a crossing in the entropy curves for different $U/t$ for $N=2$ follows from the presence of a crossing in the specific heat~\cite{Vollhardt1997,Chandra1999,Duffy1997,Paiva2001,Macedo2002,Paiva2005}, given that $C(T,U) = T [ \partial S(T,U)/\partial T ]$.
+Our results demonstrate that such behavior is still present for $N>2$.